Olds (provincial electoral district): Election results

-1909 general election
+1909

 1909 by-election

 Duncan Marshall having just been elected to the Legislature was appointed to the cabinet as Minister of Agriculture and Provincial Secretary by Premier Alexander Rutherford.
 Under election laws in force at the time, a ministerial confirmation by-election had to be called.
 Marshall was the only new appointment to the Rutherford cabinet after the 1909 general election.

 Marshall was unanimously confirmed as the Liberal candidate for the by-election and his portfolio endorsed by the membership at a nomination meeting attended by over 100 delegates on November 3, 1909.
 Speakers at the meeting included federal MP Michael Clark and Senator Peter Talbot.

 The Conservatives decided not to oppose Duncan Marshall, but the Socialist Party led by Charles O'Brien, who had just won their first seat in the 1909 general election decided to run a candidate in Olds to oppose Marshall.
 O'Brien personally managed and ran the campaign of candidate Samuel Welsh.

 The Socialists campaigned primarily a platform of nationalizing all farms to be controlled by the state.
 They also promoted abolishing wages and private property.
 The Socialists termed their campaign and supporters as "The Red Revolutionaries".

 On election day, the riding saw a significant reduction in voter turnout with a light vote being polled compared to the 1909 general election.
 Marshall was re-elected with a landslide super majority taking almost 87% of the vote to keep his seat and ministerial post.